Learn about the best solutions on How to store your loose-leaf tea to extend its freshness, and keep it tasty.

 This is the case with teas such as green tea, yellow tea, and white tea – all of which have a light, refreshing taste.

-Be really careful when you are storing these teas, as you will be able to taste when it becomes oxidized, and it will be more bitter and acrid.
+Be careful when you are storing these teas, as you will be able to taste them when they become oxidized, and they will be more bitter and acrid.

-When a tea goes through the process of oxidation, it turns brown and has a stronger taste.
+When tea goes through the process of oxidation, it turns brown and has a stronger taste.

 Black tea is an example of an oxidized tea.
 Wulong is another type of tea that is often oxidized.